dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/using-custom-aliases.md

 ### generate_alias_name

-The alias generated for a <Term id="model" /> is controlled by a macro called `generate_alias_name`.
+The alias generated for a model is controlled by a macro called `generate_alias_name`.
 This macro can be overridden in a dbt project to change how dbt aliases models.
 This macro works similarly to the [generate_schema_name](using-custom-schemas#advanced-custom-schema-configuration) macro.

 To override dbt's alias name generation, create a macro named `generate_alias_name` in your own dbt project.
 The `generate_alias_name` macro accepts two arguments: